 Unlike standard lottery products, scratchcards and other instant win products have a higher risk profile because the result is immediate and there is a higher potential for loss-chasing.
-Therefore, rules about ads for these products are stricter; they may not feature a person who is, or seems to be, under the age of 25 under-25s in a significant role.
+Therefore, rules about ads for these products are stricter; they may not feature under-25s in a significant role.